An overnight stay or weekend trip may not require a ton of baggage, but it’s still a good idea to give your packing some thought.

 - Comfortable clothing

 For greater safety, you can choose to keep your money in different places: in your luggage and your purse.
 Don’t take all of it with you in one go in case you get pick-pocketed.
+To avoid 21st century “contactless pick-pocketing”, otherwise known as card skimming, be sure to use an RFID Blocking card holder too!

 Do not take any fancy ‘one-time’ clothing, unless you need to attend a special event while you are on vacation.